-- The Benefits of Summer MealsThe Summer Nutrition Programs provide free meals and snacks to children 18 and under at sites in low-income communities or that serve primarily low-income children.
-Most summer meal sites provide educational, enrichment, and recreational activities that keep children learning, active, and safe when school is not in session.
+- Benefits of the Summer Nutrition ProgramsThe Summer Nutrition Programs provide free meals and snacks to children 18 and under at sites in low-income communities or that serve primarily low-income children.
+Most summer meal sites provide educational, enrichment or recreational activities that keep children learning, active and safe when school is not in session.
 These programs contribute to children’s healthy growth and development by providing them with nutritious meals and snacks over the summer months, a time when children can be more at risk for hunger and weight gain.

 Still, there are opportunities to build upon the standards.
-When sites serve nutritious and appealing meals and snacks, it can help attract children to sites and increase the likelihood that they consistently participate.
+When sites serve nutritious and appealing meals and snacks, it helps attract children and increases the likelihood that they consistently participate.